samarthdd/cs-k8s-api/Integration/Esxi-deployment.md

-## Integrate Service Cluster and Workload Cluster of Complaint K8 Cloud SDK
+## Instruction to integrate Service Cluster and Workload Cluster of Complaint K8 Cloud SDK

 ### Prerequisites